-We report the spatially resolved SFMS relation using IFS data from the CALIFA survey that holds for kiloparsec scales.
-Our sample consists of galaxies of mixed morphological types and masses that extend to three orders of magnitude.
-M have been derived from stellar population fits to optical spectra, and SFRs have been inferred from the extinction-corrected intensity of the H α emission line.
+We report the spatially-resolved SFMS relation using IFS data from the CALIFA survey, that holds for kpc scales.
+Our sample consist of galaxies of mixed morphological types, and masses that extend to three orders of magnitude. $M$ have been derived from stellar population fits to optical spectra and SFRs have been inferred from the extinction-corrected intensity of the ${\rm H}\alpha$ emission line

-For an integrated SFR versus M plot, we identified two main sequences, one accounts for the RGS and the other for the SFMS itself; for this last one, we report a slope of 0.81 ± 0.02 and a dispersion of 0.20 dex.
-For the star-forming areas in each galaxy, irrespectively of their integrated properties, we find a correlation between the μ SFR and the Σ that is as tight as the integrated one, and that seems to be the fundamental relation from which the global one is derived.
-For the local SFMS, we found a slope of 0.72 ± 0.04 and a dispersion of 0.23 dex.
+For an integrated SFR vs. $M$ plot we identified two main sequences, one accounts for the RGS and the other for the SFMS itself, for this last one we report a slope of $0.81 \pm 0.02$ and a dispersion of 0.20 dex.
+For the star-forming areas in each galaxy, irrespectively of their integrated properties, we find a correlation between the $\mu$ SFR and the $\Sigma$ that is as tight as the integrated one, and that seems to be the fundamental relation from which the global one is derived.
+For the local SFMS we found a slope of $0.72 \pm 0.04$ and a dispersion of 0.23 dex.

-In future articles, we will explore the possible dependence of this relation on other properties of the galaxies, like morphology, color, environment, etc., as well as the derivation of the spatially resolved RGS
+In future articles we will explore the possible dependance of this relation with other properties of the galaxies, like morphology, color, environment, etc., as well as the derivation of the spatially-resolved RGS

-We acknowledge the referee, E. Pérez, and R. Cid Fernandes for their comments.
-Financial support: M.C.D. and S.F.S.: DGAPA-UNAM funding; CONACyT-180125 and PAPIIT IA-100815 projects.
-Z.S.: EU Marie Curie Career Integration Grant "SteMaGE" PCIG12-GA-2012-326466.
-Y.A.: RyC-2011-09461 and AYA2013-47742-C4-3-P projects from the Spanish MINECO and the SELGIFS programme, funded by the EU (FP7-PEOPLE-2013-IRSES-612701).
-C.J.W.: Marie Curie Career Integration Grant 303912.
-R.M.G.D.: AyA2014-57490-P and J.A.
-P12-FQM2828 grants.
-J.F.B.: AYA2013-48226-C3-1-P from the Spanish MINECO grant.
-L.G.: Millennium Science Initiative through grant IC120009, and by CONICYT through FONDECYT grant 3140566.
+Acknowledgements: The referee, E. Pérez and R. Cid Fernandes for their comments.
+Financial support: MCD and SFS: DGAPA-UNAM funding; CONACyT-180125 and PAPIIT IA-100815 projects.
+ZS: EU Marie Curie Career Integration Grant "SteMaGE" PCIG12-GA-2012-326466.
+YA: RyC-2011-09461 and AYA2013-47742-C4-3-P projects from the Spanish MINECO and the SELGIFS programme, funded by the EU (FP7-PEOPLE-2013-IRSES-612701).
+CJW: Marie Curie Career Integration Grant 303912.
+RMGD: AyA2014-57490-P and JA P12-FQM2828 grants.
+JFB: AYA2013-48226-C3-1-P from the Spanish MINECO grant.
+LG: Millennium Science Initiative through grant IC120009, and by CONICYT through FONDECYT grant 3140566.